THE BEST LAS VEGAS PROPERTIES

 card companies, department stores, etc.

-contract is legally binding.
-For example, home purchasers often include a
+before a contract is legally binding.
+For example, home purchasers often

-contingency that specifies that the contract is not binding until the purchaser
+include a contingency that specifies that the contract is not binding until the

-obtains a satisfactory home inspection report from a qualified home inspector.
+purchaser obtains a satisfactory home inspection report from a qualified home

 Conventional Loan - A home loan that is not insured or